Diversity and Inclusion

 We were the first court in the UK to stream all cases live on our website, and are working to improve our website where possible.

-Our equality and diversity strategy
+Our diversity, inclusion and belonging strategy

 This strategy will help us realise our vision to be a true reflection of the society we live in, to respect our differences and support equal opportunity for everyone.
 At its heart, we do this because it is the right thing to do and, in many ways, needs no further justification.